Coarse woody habitat and glacial lake fisheries in the Midwestern United States: knowns, unknowns, and an experiment to advance our knowledge

 Quinnlan Smith

-PhD Student - Freshwater and Marine Sciences
+PhD Candidate - Freshwater and Marine Sciences

 My research interests include fisheries ecology, conservation, and management.